 All our grated flooring products – whether steel or GRP – must be measured in line with ball proof compliance guidelines to determine where they are safe to use.
 These British Standards (BS) regulations are mandatory for preventing injury caused by falling objects.
 Ball proof compliance refers to the size of objects that can pass through the openings in the mesh grating.
 The level of ball proofing required depends on where the steel grating is installed and what it is used for.
 This legal requirement has been put in place to ensure the safety of those passing underneath overhead walkways.

-What are the 3 Levels of Ball Proof Compliance
+What are the 3 compliant variants of ball proof grating?

-There are 3 standards of ball proofing for open mesh flooring in the UK and EU:
+There are 3 variants of open mesh flooring that comply with the British and European standards:

-- 20 millimeter – this is the smallest opening.
-Suitable for walkways in constant use with regular traffic or workers underneath, e.g., raised platforms, landings, walkways, staircases, and fire escapes.
+- 20 millimetre – this is the smallest opening.
+Suitable for walkways in constant use with regular traffic underneath, e.g., raised platforms, landings, walkways, staircases and fire escapes.

-- 35 millimeter – suitable for walkways with occasional foot traffic both on and beneath, with nobody working below, e.g., raised platforms, landings, walkways, and staircases.
+- 35 millimetre – suitable for walkways in occasional use with occasional traffic passing beneath, e.g., platforms, landings, walkways, and stairs.

-- No limit – this is only suitable for walkways below head height with no passing traffic underneath, e.g., access, shelving, walkways, and fencing.
+- Non ball proof – this is only suitable for walkways below head height where traffic cannot pass underneath, e.g., access, shelving, walkways, and fencing.